Leading law firm Roythornes has announced that its Charity of The Year will be St Barnabas...

 - Development agreements for new food products including fruits

 - Import licences for the importation of produce varieties into the UK

-Roythornes is also a member of the Fresh Produce Consortium.
+- Roythornes is a member of the Fresh Produce Consortium.
 The FPC is the trade association for the fresh produce and floral sector in the UK.
-Membership covers every area of the industry spectrum including wholesalers, importers, packers, processors, food service, retailers freight handlers.
+Membership covers every area of the industry spectrum including wholesalers, importers, packers, processors, food service, and retailers freight handlers.

 - The Artisan Food Trail offers producers a unique and affordable online web presence that is rich in features within a website set to become the country's biggest, most comprehensive online resource of artisan producers available.
 Roythornes is a member of the Trail and advises members via a free legal helpline.

 - The Food & Drink Forum works with a range of organisations throughout the East Midlands to provide support, training, advice, information, and development opportunities to firms in the food and drink sector.
 Roythornes has been a member of the Forum for a number of years and provides the legal helpline for its members.